Traian Herseni: Final years

-Herseni died in Bucharest in 1980.
+Herseni died in Bucharest in July 1980.
+On July 19, he was buried in the Catholic section of Bellu Cemetery.
+News of this reached Cioran in September, leaving him distraught at the loss of his friend of youth.
 His last published works include a French-language essay on the Dacian Draco, in which he argued that dragons or zmei were among the "primordial beings" of local mythology.
 According to Paula Gusty-Herseni, his lifetime output comprised 541 works of social science, of which 29 were volumes (although, Stahl cautions, their content often overlapped); Achim Mihu, who republished some of Herseni's works, counts 543.
 One of his final contributions was the historical study Cultura psihologică românească ("Romanian Psychological Culture"), which sought to establish a link between an ancient national psychology and the development of psychology as a modern science.
 Additionally, Herseni contributed a chapter in Romulus Vulcănescu's introduction to ethnology, a specialized field which Herseni wanted to delimit from both anthropology and sociology as "the science of folk phenomena".
 He also left Teoria generală a vieții sociale omenești ("The General Theory of Human Social Life"), a manuscript comprising 1,276 pages, read by Stahl as a final synthesis "of his work in the realm of sociology".
 Its mission statement described a merger of Gustian and Marxist ideas, around the "objective laws of social development".

 Also in 1980, Herseni's essay on the "Romanian race" saw print as Cultura psihologică românească ("Romanian Psychological Culture"); Teoria generală was also eventually published in 1982.
 Herseni was more fully recovered and discussed after the Romanian Revolution of 1989, which lifted the ban placed by communism over most of his work.
+Herseni's work in Transnistria was only revisited in 1994, when C. A. Ionescu's book was printed, in its complete form, in Chișinău, Moldova.
+However, as noted in 2003 by scholar Ionel Necula, he was still not properly appreciated by the intellectual community.
+As Necula assessed in retrospect, Herseni's work under communism was no more embarrassing than similar contributions by Noica, Lucian Blaga, or Petru Comarnescu—"what [they] wrote under communism is what they would have written under any other regime."

-Anthropologist Zoltán Rostás contacted various of Herseni's colleagues, including Paula Gusty-Herseni, publishing his interviews with them in various volumes, including the 2003 Sala luminoasă ("A Lit Room").
+More controversially, Herseni's work was also reclaimed by neo-fascist publications which appeared throughout the 1990s.
+Anthropologist Zoltán Rostás had by then contacted various of his colleagues, including Paula Gusty-Herseni, publishing his interviews with them in various volumes, including the 2003 Sala luminoasă ("A Lit Room").
 She died aged 98.
-More controversially, Herseni's work was also reclaimed by neo-fascist publications which appeared throughout the 1990s.

 The Hersenis had one daughter, Ioana, a psychologist at the Oil & Gas University.
 In 2007, she and Marian Diaconu issued his sociological overview, Istoria sociologiei românești ("History of Romanian Sociology").
-Herseni's work in Transnistria was only revisited in 1994, when C. A. Ionescu's book was printed, in its complete form, in Chișinău, Moldova.
-On Herseni's centenary in 2007, the Chișinău Academy of Economic Studies hosted a symposium in his honor.
+Marking Herseni's centenary that same year, the Chișinău Academy of Economic Studies hosted a symposium in his honor.